-In this section are included your main findings.
+This section includes your main findings.
 The content of this section will depend on your chosen methodology and methods.
 If you have conducted a large quantitative survey, this section may contain tables, graphs, pie charts and associated statistics.
-If you have conducted a qualitative piece of research this section may be descriptive prose containing lengthy quotations.
+If you have conducted a qualitative piece of research this section may consist of descriptive prose containing lengthy quotations.